Design a 3D local scene

 - Click the inner ball on the navigator to look around the scene.

-Import a map into your project
+Import a map

-In the previous steps, you worked with the Boston scene, which is a global scene.
+So far, you've worked with a global scene.
 It rendered its content on a spherical globe, and its lighting model was physically based on an orbit around the sun.
 You can also work with your data in a local scene, where the content is rendered in a projected or flat-world space, often referred to as a fish-tank view.
-Local scenes are well suited to content in a small extent, such as a campus or a mining site, as well as scientific visualizations.
-The other huge advantage of a local scene is that it can render in the native coordinate system of your data, making it the recommended view type when editing 3D GIS features.

 A local scene named PortBuilding opens and displays a 3D model of a building in the Port of Long Beach, California.

 The basemap covers a large extent that is not needed.
-You can clip this content down to your area of interest (AOI) by setting an extent for the scene.
+You can clip this content down to your area of interest by setting an extent for the scene.

 The clip extent is a rectangle, oriented north, which this bookmark matches.
 When setting your own custom extent, you can use the N (north) and P (perpendicular) shortcut keys to correctly preview the clipping view extent.

-- In the Contents pane, double-click PortBuilding to open the Map Properties window.
+- In the Contents pane, double-click PortBuilding.

 - For Get extent from, choose Current visible extent.